 In December 2023, the FASB issued Update 2023-09 to improve income tax disclosure requirements, primarily related to rate reconciliations and income taxes paid.
 Update 2023-09 is effective for financial statements issued for annual periods beginning after December 15, 2024, with early adoption permitted.
-The Company is evaluating the impact of the adoption of Update 2023-09 to the consolidated financial statements.
+The Company is evaluating the impact of the adoption of Update 2023-09 to the consolidated financial statements, and plans to adopt Update 2023-09 for its annual period ending December 31, 2025.